johnnymast/mysql_websocket_chat/README.md

 When you see no output and the command seems to hang that's when you know its running.

-# Step 5: Point a webservice to the public directory
+# Step 5: Point a web service to the public directory

-In the chat directory you will find index.php.
+In the chat directory, you will find index.php.
 This file will be the client for your chat application.
-Make sure you set any webservice its document root to this location.
-Alternatively if you don't have access to an webserver you can also try using php's build in webserver.
+Make sure you set any web service its document root to the <code>public/</clode> folder.
+Alternatively, if you don't have access to a webserver you can also try using PHP's build-in webserver.

 ```bash
 $ cd public